Reimagining Capitalism: Business and Big Problems

 Course Content and Organization

 The course has several parts.
-We begin by exploring the evolution, strengths and weaknesses of capitalism, and examine the different forms that it takes today.
-We pay particular attention to the moral roots of capitalism and its emergence over the course of the last three hundred years as a solution to problems of hunger, violence and centralized power, and we explore the challenge that private firms operating in capitalist systems face in contending with "public goods" problems such as pollution, biological diversity, social justice and good government.
+We begin by looking at two of the "big problems" in some depth - environmental degradation and inequality - as a first step towards understanding whether and how it may make sense for private sector firms to engage in solving them.
+We pay particular attention to the moral roots of capitalism and its emergence over the course of the last three hundred years as a solution to the problems of hunger, violence and centralized power, and we contrast the ways in which the relationship between the public and private sectors has taken different forms over the course of history and across geographies.

 Linked directly to this is the idea of shareholder value.
 We explore its different meanings, and what they imply for managerial action.
 We consider whether delivering value to shareholders is necessarily at odds with satisfying the needs of a broader group of shareholders, or whether attention to these needs can lead to robust value creation.
 We also look at circumstances where there is a trade-off for private firms between shareholder value and addressing "public goods" problems to understand whether the costs can be reasonable or appropriate and we explore some of the institutional solutions - including industry self-regulation, alternate governance and direct engagement in the political process -- that have emerged to address them.